 Eukaryotic Cell Cycle

 The cell cycle is the life cycle of a cell.
 During this cycle, it grows and divides.
 Checkpoints exist between all stages so that proteins can determine whether the cell is ready to begin the next phase of the cycle.

 Quiescence, also known as senescence or resting, is a phase in which the cell is not actively dividing.
 It is also known as Gap 0, or G0.
 This stage is considered the start of the cell cycle, although it is one that cells can reach and then stop dividing indefinitely, which ends the cell cycle.
-Liver, stomach, kidney cells, and neuron are all examples of cells that can reach this stage and remain in it for long periods of time.
+Cells in the liver, stomach, kidney, and nervous system are all examples of cells that can reach this stage and remain in it for long periods of time.
 It can also occur when a cell’s DNA is damaged.
-However, most cells do not go into the G0 stage at all, and can divide indefinitely throughout the life of an organism.
+However, most cells do not go into the G0 stage at all and can divide indefinitely throughout the life of an organism.

 - Gap 1 (G1) is also known as a growth phase.
 The cell gets larger and increases its stock of proteins, along with organelles such as the energy-producing mitochondria.

 - Synthesis (S) is the phase in which DNA replicates.
 During synthesis, the chromosomes replicate so that each chromosome is made up of two sister chromatids.
 At the end of this phase, there is double the amount of DNA in the cell.

 - Gap 2 (G2) is another growth phase.
 The cell becomes even larger in order to prepare for mitotic division, and the remaining organelles are duplicated.